wot-sdk/d3js-speedometer/README.md

 # wotsdk-d3js-speedomete

-## Technology

-wotsdk-d3js-speedomete is a package of single-page application boilerplate for Web of Things application.
+_wotsdk-d3js-speedomete_ is a package of single-page application boilerplate for Web of Things application.
+It has contained the following technologies.

 | Development | Frontend  |
 | —————— | ——————— |